 General Guidelines for WriteShop I Placement

 - 5th Grade: WriteShop I is not recommended for 5th graders.
 They should complete WriteShop Junior Book E or Book F before attempting this level.

-- 6th Grade: Average to strong/motivated 6th graders can use WriteShop I, but it’s recommended that they complete the program in two years instead of one.
+- 6th Grade: Strong or motivated 6th graders can use WriteShop I, but it’s recommended that they complete the program in two years instead of one.
 Most 6th graders are advised to start with WriteShop Junior Book F.

 - 7th-9th Grade: Regardless of your students’ skill level or previous writing experience, these are the ideal years to introduce them to WriteShop I.